Longest Lasting Razor Blades

 A disposable razor blade will not work if it is clogged up with hair and soap scum, so you will need to clean these blades after every use, dry them properly, and sharpen them after every use.

-You can easily sharpen a disposable razor blade by quickly running them down a pair of jeans pants legs around 10 – 15 times; make sure to wipe them away.
+You can easily sharpen a disposable razor blade by quickly running it down a pair of jeans’ legs 10 – 15 times; make sure to wipe it away.

-Unfortunately, when it comes to disposable razor blades, you will need to do this after every use.
+Unfortunately, when it comes to disposable razor blades, you must do this after every use.

-Another good tip to keep your razor blades in tip-top shape that I have come across is to put some baby oil on them; this similarly will prevent rust and help to loosen any stubble or skin particles that are still stuck between the blades.
+Another good tip I have found to keep razor blades in tip-top shape is to put some baby oil on them; this will, similarly, prevent rust and help to loosen any stubble or skin particles still stuck between the blades.

 Lifespan of Cartridge, Electrical and Safety Razors